Security Engines - Smart-Phish (Anti-Phishing)

 To configure the phishing confidence level (threshold):

-1. Go to Configuration > Security Engines > Smart-Phish.
+1. Go to Security Settings > Security Engines.

 2. Click Configure for Smart-Phish.